Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 I regret not trying the Ube parfait.

 Hokulea is an open-air coffee bar offering the perfect place for guests to start their day.
 Menu items include locally crafted, artisanal coffee, sandwiches, fresh pastries, and baked goods.
 It’s grab-and-go which is so necessary at Hawaii hotels.
-I picked up a spam musubi that was delicious.
+I picked up a delicious spam musubi.

 Dr. Mai Tai’s